We’re lucky if we have time to do nothing. Continue reading “Much to do with nothing II”

 J.J.
 Gibson outlined a radical approach to optics in his 1979 book The Ecological Approach to Visual Perception.
 In order to perceive the structure of space, we need just one thing: light.
 Continue reading “Gibsonian optics brought to life in the sculpture of Fred Eversley”

 Tasked with painting a still life composed of boxes and bottles in shades of white and black, with oil paints in shades of white and black, it’s easy for a scientist like me to think about the usual suspects of depth cues as a path to success.
 After all, if depth cues are what we use to interpret the environment, then using them should translate to a successful painting, paint skill notwithstanding.
-Continue reading “Depth cues are psychological constructs (we cannot rely upon when painting still life).”
+Continue reading “In the deep: depth cues and still life”